 - Negotiate a fair settlement with the insurance adjuster.

-How much will medical bills cost me out of pocket?
+How much do medical bills cost out of pocket?

 However, typical deductibles for specific situations such as emergency room visits may be $1,000 or more.
 Copays may be between $10 and $60, depending on physician specialty and service.

 If you don’t have health insurance, you’ll cover the full cost of the service on your own.
 You may qualify for a self-pay discount.
 Examples of medical costs include:

 |Office visits (minor or moderate injuries)||$185 to $300 per visit|

 |Echocardiogram||$75 to $225|